 Currency risk is the risk to the company's earnings that arise from fluctuations of foreign exchange rates and the degree of volatility of those rates.
 The Company is exposed to foreign currency exchange risk on cash and accounts payable and accrued liabilities.
-Had the currency rate been +/- 5% higher/lower at September 30, 2014, the resulting change to the net loss would have been \$11,360.
+Had the currency rate been +/- 5% higher/lower at September 30, 2015, the resulting change to the net loss would have been \$20,823.

-5. FINANCIAL INSTRUMENTS AND RISK MANAGEMENT (continued)
+5. FINANCIAL INSTRUMENTS (continued)

-b) Credit Risk
+Credit Risk

 Credit risk is the risk of financial loss to the Company if a customer or counterparty to a financial instrument fails to meet its contractual obligations.
 The Company's credit risk is primarily attributable to its cash.
 The Company limits exposure to credit risk by maintaining its cash with large financial institutions.
 The Company's credit risk is also attributable to its receivables.
 The amounts disclosed in the balance sheet are net of allowances for bad debts, estimated by the Company's management based on prior experience and their assessment of the current economic environment.
-The Company believes the credit risk of its receivables is limited due to the fact that the amounts owing, for which no allowance for bad debts was recorded, consists of reimbursements from the National Research Council.
+The Company believes the credit risk of its receivables is limited due to the fact that the amounts owing, for which no allowance for bad debts was recorded, consists of reimbursements from the National Research Council and goods and services taxes receivable from the Government of Canada.

-c) Liquidity Risk
+Liquidity Risk